spectrocloud/librarium/docs/docs-content/architecture/grps-proxy.md

 The Palette agent will automatically attempt to connect to the management plane using gRPC through HTTPS using the HTTP/2 protocol.
 In some environments, the network configuration may not allow gRPC traffic to pass through.
 A common scenario is when the network is behind a proxy server that does not support HTTP/2.
 In this scenario, the Palette agent will first attempt to connect to the management plane using HTTP/2.
-After three failed attempts, the agent will fall back to using WebSocket over HTTPS with HTTP/1.1.
+After several failed attempts, the agent will fall back to using WebSocket over HTTPS with HTTP/1.1.

 The fallback to WebSocket with transcoding occurs automatically and does not require any additional configuration.

 ### gRPC Transcode

-Behind the scenes, when the Palette agent fails to connect with the management plane after three connection attempts, the agent transcodes the gRPC messages using a WebSocket connection and the HTTP/1.1 protocol.
+Behind the scenes, when the Palette agent fails to connect with the management plane after a maximum of ten connection attempts, the agent initiates the failover to a WebSocket connection and transcodes the gRPC messages with the HTTP/1.1 protocol.

 The Palette agent direct gRPC messages to a freshly started in-memory proxy service that take the original gRPC request and transcode it to HTTP/1.1 protocol and send it over the WebSocket connection to the mangement plane.
 The management